A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Related Works

-As one of the fundamental data modalities, time series has been well studied for long in various science and engineering domains which rely on temporal measurements, and has been most discussed for forecasting \cite{hyndman2018forecasting}.
+As one of the fundamental data modalities, time series has been well studied for long in various science and engineering domains that rely on temporal measurements, and has been mostly discussed for forecasting \cite{hyndman2018forecasting,faloutsos2018forecasting}.
 Regarding the special composition and the complex temporal patterns of time series data, early approaches employ manually designed rules or function models to decompose the time series data, such that the temporal patterns can be disentangled and modeled separately \cite{dagum2016seasonal,cleveland1990stl,dokumentov2015str,theodosiou2011forecasting,winters1960forecasting,holt2004forecasting,wen2019robuststl}.
-The decomposition usually consists of several components representing different temporal patterns, plus a residual which is constrained to be noise with no meaningful information.
-However, these approaches usually require considerable domain knowledge and manual effort to be applied for specific domain applications, and are less expressive and scalable considering nowadays large multivariate time series datasets with complex temporal patterns and channel-wise correlations.
+The decomposition usually consists of several components representing different temporal patterns, plus a residual which is supposed to be noise with no useful information.
+These approaches usually require considerable domain knowledge and manual effort to be adapted to specific domains, and are less expressive and scalable considering nowadays large multivariate time series datasets with complex temporal patterns and channel-wise correlations.